omonubi/ACKS-by-omonubi/README.md

 ### How to Use the Character Sheet
 1. Generate an ACKS character.
 2. On the **Overview** tab, enter the creature's basic info and its generated attributes.
 Save each attribute's Nominal value in the Max column of the Roll20 sheet's Attributes & Abilities tab.
 Generate the character's hit points and save the value in both Hit Point fields.
 3. On the **Class** tab, input any class-specific modifiers and a desired class description.
-If the creature is a spellcaster, enter the maximum and current spell slots by spell level.
-4. On the **Skills** tab, enter the creature's selected proficiency information and any additional ability information desired.
-(Note: Use the **!AddSkills** custom API script to pre-populate common abiltiies and proficiencies - see later in this document.)
-5. Enter the appropriate information on the **Combat** tab, based on the creature's equipment and other characteristics.
+4. Enter the appropriate information on the **Combat** tab, based on the creature's equipment and other characteristics.
 Enter the creature's melee and missile attack options.
 Use one line-item for each attack type, combination, and/or damage formula.
 Check the (equipped) checkboxes to indicate which attacks are available at any given time.
+5. On the **Spells** tab, enter the maximum and current spell slots by spell level.
+(If the character is not a spellcaster, this tab can be hidden on the Settings tab.)
+6. On the **Skills** tab, enter the creature's selected proficiency information and any additional ability information desired.
+(Note: Use the **!AddSkills** custom API script to pre-populate common abiltiies and proficiencies - see later in this document.)
-7. On the **Equipment** tab, save the creature's current equipment, currency info, and monthly budget.
-All of this information is optional for NPCs and monsters.
+7. On the **Equipment** tab, save the creature's current equipment.
+This information is optional for NPCs and monsters.
+8. On the **Wealth** tab, save the creature's coinage info and monthly budget, if any.
+This information is optional for NPCs and monsters.
-8. Use the **Hirelings** tab to keep track of Henchmen, Mercenaries, and Specialists in the creature's employ.
+9. Use the **Hirelings** tab to keep track of Henchmen, Mercenaries, and Specialists in the creature's employ.
-9. Use the **Journal** tab to capture additional information such as background, appearance, languages spoken, injuries, and property.
+10. Use the **Journal** tab to capture additional information such as background, appearance, languages spoken, injuries, and property.
 The Adventure Notes can be used by the player to keep track of miscellaneous details.
 The GM uses the Experience Log to input earned experience after the creature completes an expedition.
-10. The GM can use the **Settings** tab to customize or modify certain core base traits used in sheet calculations, such as bas movement rate, encumbrance thresholds, and earned XP modifiers.
+11. The GM can use the **Settings** tab to customize or modify certain core base traits used in sheet calculations, such as bas movement rate, encumbrance thresholds, and earned XP modifiers.
-11. Use the **whisper toggle** to send any Roll20 Chat window output as a whisper to oneself.
+12. Use the **whisper toggle** to send any Roll20 Chat window output as a whisper to oneself.
 Otherwise, any such Chat output is viewable by all.

 **Refer to the Sheet Variable Manifest, below, for details on how each field and control function.**